How to Plan and Set Up a Project Using SharePoint

-It’s important to achieve clear alignment with everyone before the project starts to avoid project scope creep – changes to tasks and deliverables – later on.
+It’s important to make sure the team is aligned before the project starts to avoid project scope creep – changes to tasks and deliverables – later on.

-Once the tasks are added to your SharePoint project site, a timeline will appear on the project homepage.
-Ask the team to review the timeline and project documentation to make sure they are happy with your plans.
+Once the tasks are added to your SharePoint project site, ask the team to review the list, Gantt chart, and project documentation to make sure they are happy with your plans.

 It’s likely your team are working on multiple projects and have non-project tasks to manage, reducing their availability for your project.
-Once you have clarified these commitments, make the necessary adjustments to the task list.
+Once you have checked these commitments, make the necessary updates to the task list.

 Finally, ask the project sponsor to check the project site, including the timeline, tasks, and project charter.

 C. Notify Your Team of Their Responsibilities

-Having finalized your plan, host a kick-off meeting with the team to explain the project walk them through the project site.
+Once the plan is approved, host a kick-off meeting with the team to explain the project and walk them through the project site.

 As we will see in the next article, the free SharePoint Project Management Template includes the ‘My Work’ report to help team members find, do, and update their work easily.